Nichiren: Writings

-Many of Nichiren's writings still exist in his original handwriting, some as complete works and some as fragments.
+Nichiren was a prolific writer.
+His collected works in four volumes contains up to five hundred writings.
+Nichiren also kept a copy of the Lotus Sūtra which he annotated profusely and has also been published.
+Many writings still exist in his original handwriting, some as complete works and some as fragments.
 Other documents survive as copies made by his immediate disciples.
 Nichiren's existing works number over 700 manuscripts in total, including transcriptions of orally delivered lectures, letters of remonstration and illustrations.
+According to Fumihiko Sueki: "the most rigorously edited and reliable collection of Nichiren’s writings is the Shōwa teihon Nichiren Shōnin ibun 昭和定本日蓮聖人遺文 (STN), edited and published after World War II by Risshō Daigaku Nichiren Kyōgaku Kenkyūjo (1988)."

 Scholars have divided the writings attributed to Nichiren into three categories: those whose authenticity are universally accepted, those generally designated as written by someone else after his death, and a third category in which the veracity of works is still being debated.